EarlPitts/bitcoin-privacy/README.md

     - Exception: coin generation
     - It's also possible to set the change address to the input address itself, so these are avoided as well
 - So the one-time change addresses are controlled by the same user as the input address
+- The major advantage of this heuristic is that we can **eliminate self-churn**:
+    - This way we can get a more accurate picture about how much bitcoin each user receives

+# Service Centrality

+- The centrality of services makes it difficult to stay anonymous, if you want to cash out into fiat money

+## Satoshi Dice

+- Gambling service
+- The gambled money is linked to the prize

+## Exchanges

+- Using an exchange is *almost unavoidable* for buying in or cashing out
+- There are sites where you can find local buyers or sellers, but not really scaleable
+- **Theft**:
+    - The address of the thief is known
+    - Exchanges usually refuse these addresses (and sometimes send back the money)
+    - Laundry services are pretty unreliable